citahub/cita/scripts/contracts/tests/README.md

 npm run-script unit_side
 ```

-* To run integrate test:
+* To run all integrate test:
     - Should set the check_permission be true(scripts/admintool/init_data)example.json):

     ```